salimcodes/example1/README.md

 - what looks risky
 - where tests are weak
 - what edge cases may be missing
+- what codebase-specific change the developer should make instead

 Do this:

 - Use this as your general-purpose AI reviewer.
 - Run it on every PR if you want fast QA signal.
 - Feed it the diff and any available coverage data.
+- Feed it nearby changed-file context so recommendations follow existing project patterns.

 Do not do this:

 - Do not use this as the source of truth for product requirement coverage.
 - Do not block merges on this alone unless your process explicitly wants that.
+- Do not accept generic suggestions when the codebase gives enough context for a concrete replacement.

 ### 2. Scope vs QA Gap Analysis